Hiking & Trekking Tours & Trips in Argentina

 Argentina's highest peak beckons with this serious-rated trek to Plaza Francia viewpoint.
 The 16km route from Horcones Lagoon reaches 13,616 ft elevation, while expert guides ensure proper acclimatization at Confluencia base camp.

-Duration 3 days Destinations Mendoza, Mount Aconcagua Age Range up to 70 year olds Operated in English, Spanish Distance 141 mi Operator Destino Montana From
+Duration 3 days Destinations Mendoza, Mount Aconcagua Age Range Ages 16+ Operated in English, Spanish Distance 141 mi Operator Destino Montana From

 What our customers ask about Hiking & Trekking Tours & Trips in Argentina